misiektoja/spotify_monitor/docs/usage.md

 spotify_monitor <spotify_user_uri_id> -j
 ```

-To be notified when a user listens to the same song on loop:
+To send an email when a user repeats the same song:

 - set `SONG_ON_LOOP_NOTIFICATION` to `True`
 - or use the `-x` flag